All Tomorrows: Summary

-Centuries following humanity's terraforming and colonizing Mars, a brief but catastrophic interplanetary war takes place between Mars and Earth, costing both parties billions of lives.
-The two planets eventually make peace with each other, and a large-scale colonization initiative is carried out by genetically engineered humans called Star People throughout the Milky Way.
+Centuries after humankind terraforms and colonizes Mars, a brief but catastrophic interplanetary war takes place between Mars and Earth, costing both parties billions of lives.
+The two planets eventually make peace with each other, launching a wide-scale colonization initiative.
+Through genetic modification, the humans of Earth and Mars create the "Star People", a new species of human suited for space travel.
+The Star People proceed to explore and colonize planets across the Milky Way Galaxy.

+During this Golden Age, the Star People discover numerous species of alien animals on planets they colonize.
+Initially believing that humans are the only intelligent species in the Milky Way, this belief is shattered when the Star People find fossils of a feathered dinosaur on a colonized world that is later determined to be a descendant of Therizinosaurus, revealing that humans are not the only intelligent species in the Milky Way, and that aliens had visited Earth before.
+Some Star People take this as a sign of a divine being, while others see this as evidence of an advanced alien intelligence.
+Humanity begins preparing for an invasion, creating superweapons capable of destroying planets.

-Humans (now Star People) then encounter a malevolent and superior alien hive mind called the Qu.
-The Qu's religion motivates them to remake the universe through genetic engineering.
-A short war follows in which humanity is defeated.
-The Qu bioengineers the surviving humans as punishment into a range of exotic forms, many of them unintelligent.
-After 40,000,000 years of domination, the Qu leave the galaxy, leaving the altered humans to evolve on their own in the environments and worlds they were left with.
-The bioengineered humans range from worm-like beings and insectivores to modular and cell-based species.
+Some time later, humanity (now exclusively made up of the Star People) encounter a malevolent and superior alien force called "the Qu".
+The Qu's religion motivates them to remake the universe as they see fit through genetic engineering.
+A short and brutal war follows in which humanity is defeated.
+The Qu bioengineer the surviving humans as punishment into a range of exotic forms, many of them unintelligent and animalistic.
+After 40,000,000 years of domination, the Qu leave the galaxy, leaving the altered humans scattered throughout the Milky Way, left to evolve on their own through natural selection.
+The bioengineered humans range from worm-like beings and insectivores to a species of cell-like human engineered to be a living water treatment system.
 The book follows the progress of these new humans as they either go extinct or regain sapience in wildly different forms, gradually discovering that the Qu experimented on them.